-Overall, the formation rates found here agree within a factor of two of \citet{1990CeMDA..49..265Z}, who considered a virialised $N_*=100$ star cluster, but remain below what would be required if the Oort Cloud had a predominantly extrasolar origin, as argued in \citet{2010Sci...329..187L}.
-For reference, \citet{2010Sci...329..187L} numerically simulated an initially virialised cluster with $N_*=30$ -- $300$ members before becoming super-virial after gas expulsion at $3$ Myr.
-To illustrate the suppression of Oort Clouds while a Solar-like star remains embedded in its natal cluster, we perform a first-order estimate of the required protoplanetary disk mass.
+Overall, the formation rates found here agree within a factor of two with those of \citet{1990CeMDA..49..265Z}, who considered a virialised $N_*=100$ star cluster, but remain below what would be required if the Oort Cloud had a predominantly extrasolar origin, as argued by \citet{2010Sci...329..187L}. \citet{2010Sci...329..187L} numerically simulated an initially virialised cluster with $N_*=30$ -- $300$ members that became super-virial after gas expulsion at $3$ Myr.
+To illustrate the suppression of Oort Clouds while a Solar-like star remains embedded in its natal cluster, we performed a first-order estimate of the required protoplanetary disc mass.

-Focusing on model NGC 1333f since this gives the greatest Oort Cloud production efficiency, FG-stars have $N_{\rm OC,\, sim}\approx0.29$ Oort Cloud objects at simulation end.
-The production efficiency scales with stellar mass (the typical M-star ending with $N_{\rm OC,\, sim}\approx 0.04$ Oort Cloud objects).
+Focusing on NGC 1333f since this gives the greatest Oort Cloud production efficiency, FG-stars have $N_{\rm OC,\, sim}\approx0.29$ Oort Cloud objects at the end of the simulation.
+The production efficiency scales with stellar mass, with a typical M-star ending with $N_{\rm OC,\, sim}\approx 0.04$ Oort Cloud objects.

 The present-day Oort Cloud is theoretically predicted to contain $N_{\rm OC, \, obs}\sim5\times10^{11}$ objects larger than $1$km in size.
-If the Oort Cloud was primarily assembled while the Sun was still embedded in its natal cluster \citep[a requirement for a capture-dominated origin, see,][]{2022AsBio..22.1429A}, and assuming the formation efficiency measured in our simulations applies to the Solar System, then the size of the primordial debris disk, $N_{\rm ast,\, obs}$ can be estimated by equating formation efficiencies.
+If the Oort Cloud was primarily assembled while the Sun was still embedded in its natal cluster \citep[a requirement for a capture-dominated origin; see ][]{2022AsBio..22.1429A}, and assuming that the formation efficiency measured in our simulations applies to the Solar System, then the size of the primordial debris disc, $N_{\rm ast,\, obs}$ can be estimated by equating formation efficiencies.
 That is,